 The District maintains a current Emergency Action Plan for the Dam that goes into operation if there is a risk of flooding or other problems at the dam.
 In cooperation with the State and Shenandoah County Emergency Services, the EAP is revised annually and regular drills and exercises are conducted to ensure that the plan is current.

-Funding for this rehabilitation will come from a bond issue authorized by the Virginia legislature.
+Funding for this rehabilitation came from a bond issue authorized by the Virginia legislature.
 Lake Laura is among the first five on the list for improvement, and DCR Design and Construction (DAC) has selected Schnabel Dam Engineering, Inc. as the architect/engineer (A/E).
 Schnabel completed the first stage of this project, in which alternatives were prepared for the “footprint” of the improvements.
 A public meeting was held in February 2012 at which representatives of Schnabel and DAC explained the alternatives and answered questions.
 The best alternative was chosen and Schnabel completed the design documents for the improvements to the Lake Laura dam.
-A hard copy can be reviewed at the District office, and an electronic copy on disk is available for a nominal charge.
+The improvements included hardening the face of the Lake Laura dam so that it could act as the emergency spillway.
+The original earthen spillway was no longer needed.
+A hard copy of the design can be reviewed at the District office.
 A final public informational meeting was held on September 24, 2013.

 Lord Fairfax Soil and Water Conservation District